 AMP Health Management Partners are mid-career, private-sector professionals placed within national Ministries of Health.
-Each Management Partner works closely with a country's community health or EPI team to strengthen leadership and management practices and drive systemic change.
+Each Management Partner works closely with the specific programs or departments relevant to Primary Health Care, to improve their leadership and management capabilities and drive systemic change.

-Management Partners have an entrepreneurial spirit as well as a passionate interest in – and commitment to – improving health outcomes in low-and-middle-income countries.
+Management Partners have an entrepreneurial spirit as well as a passionate interest in – and commitment to – building strong trust-based relationships with Ministry counterparts to improve health systems.
 Each Management Partner serves for at least two years, with specific work determined in collaboration with the Ministry of Health in which they are placed.

-Mohit Pramanik - Ghana Health Service, Community Health
+Mohit Pramanik - Management Partner Ghana Health Service, Policy, Planning, Monitoring & Evaluation

-Matt Ramirez - Malawi Ministry of Health, Community Health
+Matt Ramirez - Senior Regional Management Partner Malawi Ministry of Health, Community Health

 Matt has supported health-related issues in Malawi since 2011 when he worked with Grassroots Soccer on HIV/AIDS education, sensitization, and testing programs.
 In 2012 he co-founded Teen Support Line, a program supporting adolescents living with HIV through a free phone hotline service that is now available to thousands of teens throughout Malawi.
 In May 2016 Matt graduated from Georgetown’s School of Foreign Service with a Master’s degree in Global Human Development and was the recipient of the Lancaster Award for Student Leadership.
 Matt’s other international work includes a Kiva Fellowship where he worked with microfinance institutions in Uganda, and developing social impact evaluation for SME-focused investments in Peru with Grassroots Business Fund.
 Prior to this, Matt spent 5 years at PepsiCo in roles in finance, strategy, and marketing.
 Matt has professional proficiency in Spanish and is conversational in Chichewa (Malawi).
 His interests include soccer, romcoms (romantic comedies), and corny “dad” jokes.

-Nidhi Singh - Malawi Ministry of Health, EPI
+Nidhi Singh - Management Partner Malawi Ministry of Health, EPI

 Nidhi has over five years of experience within the healthcare sector, she holds a Master's degree in International Healthcare Management, Economics and Policy from SDA Bocconi Milan, Italy.
 Her previous experience encompasses roles in change management, business development and relationship management within the health insurance and financing sector in Nigeria.
 In 2007, she founded a company that facilitated end to end medical and travel logistics for patients seeking medical care off the shores of Nigeria.